leandrosilva/cameron/README.markdown

     { "key":  "any kind of ID which is gonna be posted to the start_point_url for that workflow", "data": "any JSON-like data to be attached to that resquest" }

-Let see what these input variables mean:
+That incoming request is handled by **cameron_web_api** module, based on Misultin.
+So, let's see what these input variables mean:

 - **host:** Cameron web server host name or IP address
 - **port:** Cameron web server port

-These values are statically defineds inside *priv/config/{environment}.config* which is selected by environment (e.g. development, test, or production).
+These values are statically defineds inside **priv/config/{environment}.config** which is selected by environment (e.g. development, test, or production).

 - **name:** the unique identification of a workflow given

-That value also is defined inside *priv/config/{environment}.config* with a specific layout we are going to see next.
+That value is defined inside **priv/config/workflows.{environment}.config** with a specific layout we are going to see next.

-Finally, that *JSON payload*, as itself explains, has a pre-defined (and expected) layout.
+Finally, that *JSON payload*, as itself explains, has an expected layout containing two attributes which are **key** and **data**.

 1.1.)
 It verifies whether that workflow exists or not, by look to a configuration file where is recorded any existent workflow.
 The layout of that configuration file is like that: